ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 ### Game screens

-These sounds aren't supposed to be bigger than a few kilobytes, as using a long audio track will impact the game client’s performance.
+These sounds are not supposed to be bigger than a few kilobytes, as using a long audio track will impact the game client’s performance.

 `applause.wav`: